G-Rath/osv-detector/README.md

 An auditing tool for detecting vulnerabilities using the [Open Source Vulnerability advisory database provided by GitHub](https://github.com/github/advisory-database)

+# NOTE ABOUT CURRENT STATE

+This tool is still in an alpha state - it should be usable and stable, but there are still a few things to be fixed and landed.

+In particular, right now the detector is using the standard `semver` package for comparing which is designed strictly for SemVer itself - this means that version comparing for ecosystems that don't follow the SemVer specification (and \_only that specification) won't be compared properly.

+A new version parser is being written which will fix this and should land within a few weeks; until then, some ecosystems (e.g. RubyGems) might have incorrect results or fail completely.

 ## Usage

 The detector accepts a path to a "lockfile" which contains information about the